-In this paper, in order to improve accuracy of answers, we introduce several techniques to a QA system based on A\ search.
+In this paper, in order to improve accuracy of finding answers, we introduced several techniques to a QA system based on A search.
 According to the experiments in NTCIR4 QAC2 Subtask 1, we confirm that the systems using those techniques achieves a higher MRR than the previous our system.
-MRR is 0.489 in the QAC3 formal run and 0.500 in the parameter-tuned run after the formal run.
+The MRR value of the system is 0.500 in the QAC3 formal run and 0.516 in the parameter-tuned run after the formal run.
+The result was third place among 17 groups participating in NTCIR4 QAC2 Subtask 1.